The-going/evlproject/content/core/testing.md

 platform code.
 {{% /argument %}}

-{{% argument "-L --load" %}}
-Run a stress load in the background when running the latency test.
-This option is enabled by default when calibrating the EVL core timer using the _-t_ option.
-{{% /argument %}}

-{{% argument "-N --noload" %}}
-Do not run any stress load in the background when running the latency test.
-This option can be used to force disable the default setting when calibrating the EVL core timer using the _-t_ option.
-{{% /argument %}}

 {{% argument "-q --quiet" %}}
 Tame down verbosity of the test to the bare minimum, only the final latency report will be issued when in effect.
 Passing this option